 As I mentioned before portabella mushrooms are just adult versions of the button mushrooms.
 You will find that the older and bigger they get the more rich and meaty they become.

 However, portabella mushrooms make a great substitute for button mushrooms in just about any recipe.
 They are also commonly found in most grocery stores all year round so they are just as accessible as white mushrooms.

 3. Shiitake mushrooms

-Now, shiitake mushrooms are more savory than a button mushroom or a portabella.
-These are a great substitute is soups because they can withstand longer cooking times without getting too cooked and mushy.
+Now, shiitake mushrooms are more savory than button mushrooms or portabella.
+These are great substitutes is soups because they can withstand longer cooking times without getting too cooked and mushy.

 You can use either dried shiitake mushrooms, which are easier to find, or fresh ones as well.
 Either way, they are a great substitute for your recipe that calls for button mushrooms.

 - Avoid washing mushrooms before storage.
 Since mushrooms absorb water, it’s best to wash them just before use to prevent rapid spoilage.

 - Use a paper bag for refrigerator storage.
 A paper bag allows mushrooms to breathe and helps absorb any excess moisture, keeping them fresher for longer.

 - Store mushrooms in the main part of your refrigerator.
 This area has the ideal temperature for mushroom storage, roughly between 34-40 degrees Fahrenheit.